sudomarcus/mcbr/README.md

  - Weapons/tools are pre-enchanted with Efficiency and Unbreaking
  - Players start the round with damaged leather armor
 ## Information
-An addon for auto smelted ores and food items is available in the releases tab.
-It is will be merged with the current release soon.
+An addon for auto smelted ores and food items is available on the releases tab.
+It will be merged with the current release soon.